×

 Table of Contents

-Despite the lack of such details, isometric drawings are still relevant and useful in architecture.
-Let’s find out more about these drawings and how you can use them in your projects.
+Despite the lack of such details, isometric drawings or an isometric sketch are still relevant and useful in architecture.
+Let’s find out more about isometric architectural drawings and how you can use them in your projects.

 What is An Isometric Drawing?

-An isometric drawing is a type of axonometric drawing, based on the isometric projection, that has the same scale on all three axes (X, Y and Z axes).
-Derived from Greek meaning ‘equal measure’, isometric drawings are not distorted as the foreshortening of the axes is equal.
+An isometric drawing of a building is a type of axonometric drawing, based on the isometric projection, that has the same scale on all three axes (X, Y and Z axes).
+Derived from the Greek meaning ‘equal measure’, isometric drawings are not distorted as the foreshortening of the axes is equal.

 an isometric view of a BIM model for HVAC and piping system

-It is a paraline drawing with all the lines parallel to the principal axes drawn at real lengths and same scale (Ching.
+It is a paraline drawing with all the lines parallel to the principal axes drawn at real lengths and the same scale (Ching.
 F.D.K, 1995, A Visual Dictionary of Architecture).
 Any non-vertical lines are constructed at an angle of 30 degrees from the horizontal axis.
-Interestingly, this means there is no horizontal line in an isometric drawing.
+Interestingly, this means there is no horizontal line in an isometric drawing of a building or any structure.

 Isometric = Axonometric?

 There are three types of axonometric drawings - isometric, dimetric, and trimetric.
-Isometric drawings have a clear distinction from the other two wherein it has all dimensions to the same scale.
+Isometric drawings or an isometric sketch have a clear distinction from the other two wherein it has all dimensions to the same scale.

 Difference between Isometric View and Isometric Projection